Skip to main content

 While adding entries to the /etc/hosts file may work for development purposes, it's not a suitable approach for production environments.
 In production, you'll need to update your organization's DNS service to make the IP addresses resolvable by DNS names.
 Updating your organization's DNS service ensures that users can access your services securely without encountering any SSL/TLS warnings or errors.

-If you're hosting Redpanda on a managed Kubernetes platform, follow the steps in the Managed tab.
-Otherwise, follow the steps in the Bare-Metal tab.
+If you’re hosting Redpanda on a managed Kubernetes platform, follow the Managed Kubernetes steps.
+Otherwise, follow the Bare metal steps.

 1. Deploy Redpanda with TLS disabled and enable the LoadBalancer Service type: